 DID YOU KNOW?
 The acclaimed opera singer, Dame Nellie Melba, spent the first year of her married life in a small house in the heart of the Pioneer Valley, in Marian.

-Join the Mackay Tourism Volunteer Ambassadors on this guided walking tour of Mackay City Centre's Heritage and Art Deco Buildings.
-Immerse yourself in the history of Mackay through storytelling and humour.
+Immerse yourself in a self-guided walking tour of Mackay City Centre's Heritage and Art Deco Buildings.
+Take in the history of Mackay through storytelling and humour.